jcouto/wfield/usecases.md

 Motion correction, penalized matrix decomposition and hemodynamics correction are combined in a NeuroCAAS pipeline for a scalable and reproducible analysis pipeline.
 The blueprint in on the ``cshl-wfield-preprocessing`` analysis bucket; you may need that when getting a NeuroCAAS [account](http://neurocaas.org) .

-You can launch analysis with NeuroCAAS from the [website](http://neurocaas.org) or using the ``wfield-ncaas`` graphical user interface.
+You can launch the analysis with NeuroCAAS from the [website](http://neurocaas.org) or using the ``wfield-ncaas`` graphical user interface.

 ### Using the ``wfield-ncaas`` interface

+Follow the instructions to [install wfield](https://github.com/jcouto/wfield/tree/dev#installation) before this.

 1. To launch: open a terminal in the directory where data are and type ``wfield-ncaas``.
-2. This will bring up a window where you can insert the NeuroCAAS credentials.
+If you don't have data you can create a dummy file to test the uploading.
+Do: ``mkdir -p data/test_upload && touch data/test_upload/fake_test.dat``.
+2. Insert the NeuroCAAS credentials on the window.
+If you already have Amazon Web Services credentials those will be used and no prompt will appear (To delete existing credentials rename the ``~/.aws/credentials`` file).
+If not:
 Insert the AWS **access** and **secret keys** and change the **userfolder** to the folder provided by NeuroCAAS.
 Press save and close this window.

 ![picture](images/ncaas_gui_labeled.png)

 3. This will start the graphical interface like in the picture above.
 Use this interface to **upload data** to NeuroCAAS and for **running analysis** and **getting results** back.
+The next time you start the interface, step 2 will be skipped.

 4. Drag and drop folders from the ``local disk`` to the ``NCAAS disk`` to add analysis to the ``local queue``.
 Folders should contain a ``.dat`` file containing the raw data in binary format.
 5. Press the ``Run on NCAAS button`` to transfer data from the **local queue** to the cloud and to start the analysis.
 The ``progress bar`` will show the copy progress of the ``.dat`` files.
 The ``local log`` informs what commands are ran.
 6. As the analysis run **results are automatically copied** to the ``local disk`` and the results and input folders deleted from the cloud. **Note:** The log file and transfer queue are stored in the local computer and reloaded when starting ``wfield-ncaas``.

-**EXTRA:**
+**TESTING AND EXTRA FEATURES:**

+You can launch jobs that have been ran before to test how the interface gets data from the server to your home directories.
+You can do that by following step 2 below.
+That will launch an analysis and the results will be copied to your local disk when the analysis completes.

 1. To monitor log files, navigate to the logs folder in the ``ncaas disk`` and double click a file.
 The file is refreshed every 2 seconds if the ``watch file`` checkbox is selected.
 2. To re-submit a job, right click the a ``submit.json`` and click 're-submit'.

 # Use cases and notes